TonyLHansen/onap-gerrit-review/README.md

 Some checks are limited to run only on the files that have been modified in the Gerrit pull request.

-* Copyright $YEAR found in all new source files
+* Copyright $YEAR found in all new source files.
-* Makes sure that all new files with Copyright $YEAR have an identical string in them
+* Makes sure that all new files with Copyright $YEAR have an identical string in them.
 * Files have a NL ending.
 (Skips picture, font and various container files.)
-* No files have TODO in them
+* No files have TODO in them.
-* DIR/pom.xml version $version has not been released
+* DIR/pom.xml version $version has not been released.
-* Found $version in changelog.md file
+* Found $version in changelog.md file.
-* Did not find ambiguous dates in changelog.md file
+* Did not find ambiguous dates in changelog.md file.
-* The version numbers in changelog.md file are in the correct order
+* The version numbers in changelog.md file are in the correct order.
-* $dir/pom.xml versions match in $dir/version.properties: $vp
+* $dir/pom.xml versions match in $dir/version.properties: $vp.
-* No $dir/version.properties file needed
+* No $dir/version.properties file needed.
-* $dir/pom.xml versions match in $dir/setup.py: version $sp
+* $dir/pom.xml versions match in $dir/setup.py: version $sp.
-* No 'import ... *' found in (updated) java files
+* No 'import ... *' found in (updated) java files.
-* JSON files all have valid JSON in them
+* JSON files all have valid JSON in them.
-* YAML files all have valid YAML in them
+* YAML files all have valid YAML in them.
-* Found a ChangeLog.md file in the updated files
+* Found a ChangeLog.md file in the updated files.
-* Found Issue-ID: in the git log commit: $ISSUEID
+* Found Issue-ID: in the git log commit: $ISSUEID.
-* Found Issue-ID: $issueid in the changed ChangeLog.md files
+* Found Issue-ID: $issueid in the changed ChangeLog.md files.
-* Do various tests on the files under the releases directory
+* Do various tests on the files under the releases directory.
-* Look for leading tabs for java and python code
+* Look for leading tabs for java and python code.
 * Verify that a top-level LICENSE.txt file exists.
 * Verify that LICENSE files contain a reference to Apache 2.0 license.
 * For copyright files, make sure that there is also LICENSE_START and LICENSE_END lines.
 * Can optionally run pylint on python code, by setting $ONAP_GERRIT_REVIEW_PYLINTRC to the path of a pylint.rc file.
 * Can optionally run pydocstyle on python code, by setting ONAP_GERRIT_REVIEW_PYDOCSTYLE=google.
 (Use `pip3 install pydocstyle` to install it.
 Other possible values are pep257 and numpy.)
+* Can optionally run 'black --line-length 120' on python code, by setting ONAP_GERRIT_REVIEW_BLACK=yes.
+(Use `pip3 install black` to install it.)

 ## To install: